bireme/proethos/README.md

 - Free space at 20 Gigabytes Data
 - Internet connection

-- Download and copy to your server in a folder visible in Internet
+To install read the "PROETHOS Install.pdf" in folder "_documents"